vivek-vishwanath/xv6/README.md

 ## Bonus -- sudo Utility

 As you probably know, the `sudo` command is a powerful utility in Unix-like operating systems that allows a permitted user to execute a command as the superuser or another user, as specified by a security policy.
 For an additional **10 points** on this lab, you can implement a simple `sudo` utility for xv6.
 Your implementation will involve creating a secure way to authenticate a user and then execute a command with root privileges.

 Now that you are familiar with xv6, this task is more open-ended than the previous tasks.
-How you implement privelage escalation is up to you, but its security will be evaluated as a part of handgrading.
+How you implement privilege escalation is up to you, but its security will be evaluated as a part of handgrading.

-Write a new user-space program, `sudo.c`, that will authenticate the user and execute a given command with root privileges.
-If the user is already root, don't require a password.
+Write a new user-space program, `sudo.c`, that will authenticate the user and execute a given command with root privileges if the correct root password is provided.
+If the user is already root, no password is required.
 If the user inputs the wrong password, print `Authentication failed`.

 ```
 # Example usage of sudo for non-root user